-Any individual who feels they may have been subjected to a campus based hate crime or feels they are being threatened can contact the Response Emergency Assessment Crisis Team (REACT).
-The REACT Team is a 24 hour/7 days a week hotline that includes individuals from Diversity and Equity, Legal Affairs, Security, and Human Resources.
-All threats, concerns, or issues that constitute a threat to an individual or that would constitute a crime based on a protected category are investigated through this network.
-Further, we have established Memorandums of Understanding (MOUs) with local law enforcement agencies to ensure that any crimes can be reported and responded to quickly by both internal security and external police forces.
+Diversity and Equity, Legal Affairs, Security, and Human Resources.
+All threats, concerns, or issues that constitute a threat to an individual or Memorandums of Understanding (MOUs) with local law enforcement agencies to ensure that any crimes can be reported and responded to Any individual who feels they may have been subjected to a campus based hate crime or feels they are being threatened can contact the Response Emergency Assessment Crisis Team (REACT).
+The REACT Team is a 24 hour/7 days a week hotline that includes individuals from that would constitute a crime based on a protected category are investigated through this network.
+Further, we have established quickly by both internal security and external police forces. v.

-v.
 A summary of resources, including State grants, needed by the institution to effectively recruit and retain a culturally-diverse student body

 The current allotted budget for the Diversity and Equity Office is sufficient to implement the diversity strategic plan.
-Additional support for Outreach and Athletics activities is provided through an endowed fund that members of the UMUC Community can contribute to on an annual basis.
+Additional support for Outreach and Athletics activities is provided through an endowed fund that members of the UMUC Community can contribute to on an